hdmamin/jabberwocky/README.md

 ### Updates

 **4/6/22**: The library is currently undergoing some fairly major changes to support my Jabberwocky alexa skill (still a work in progress) and future projects.
-The GUI should still work using the pinned version of jabberwocky in requirements.txt - just note that the installed library's source code will no longer correspond to the current state of the `lib` directory.
+The GUI should still work using the pinned version of jabberwocky in gui/requirements.txt - just note that the installed library's source code will no longer correspond to the current state of the `lib` directory.